 Dr. Fox-Penner is an expert in energy and climate policy, regulated industries, and sustainable finance.

-He is the Chairman, Impact at Energy Impact Partners, a clean energy investment platform, and a founding member of the steering committee of Project Frame and the Venture Climate Alliance, an affiliate of the Glasgow Financial Alliance for Net Zero.
+He serves as the Chairman, Impact & Sustainability at Energy Impact Partners, a clean energy investment platform and was a founding member of the steering committee of Project Frame and the Venture Climate Alliance.
 He is also a member of the Global Leadership Council of the World Resources Institute and serves on the Scientific Advisory Board for Greenly, a carbon footprint company based in Paris, France.

 Practices